Tomcariello/Squids/Readme.txt

 V.03: Tighten things up
-    *Improve jump parameters to adjust the look & feel

-    Fix Camera when at the bottom of the "level".
-Otherwise it seems OK.
+    *Improve jump parameters to adjust the look & feel *Fix Camera when at the bottom of the "level".
+Starting to understand the ActivateLimits function

+    What are the lumpy sections on the floors?
+Box Collider Issues?
+Need to identify & fix them as they effect speed & jump ability
-    Fix bounceback parameters to adjust the feel

-    Create *very* basic level flow. (ie. 30 seconds of running to find a key which opens a new way forward)
+    Fix bounceback parameters to adjust the feel Create *very* basic level flow. (ie. 30 seconds of running to find a key which opens a new way forward)

 To Do:
     Add Xbox controller support
-    Design & implementactual level design
+    Design & implement actual level design with mini quest & behavioral modifiers Character animations
-    Character animations
     Create 2-4 additonal enemies with different behaviors, attack patterns & power levels